karmi/retire/README.markdown

     end
 ```

+When you're integrating _Tire_ with ActiveRecord models, you should use the `after_commit`
+and `after_rollback` hooks to keep the index in sync with your database.

 The results returned by `Article.search` are wrapped in the aforementioned `Item` class, by default.
 This way, we have a fast and flexible access to the properties returned from _Elasticsearch_ (via the
 `_source` or `fields` JSON properties).
 This way, we can index whatever JSON we like in _Elasticsearch_,